alexover1/alexover1/README.md

 This project changed everything from me.
 I no longer needed to use a game engine to create my games, because Casey show us all how to fill every pixel by hand.

-Now, I am a subscriber of [Computer, Enhance!](https://www.computerenhance.com/), a video substack by Casey on the low-level fundamentals of computers and performance-aware programming.
+Now, I am learning how computers actually work by following [Computer, Enhance!](https://www.computerenhance.com/), a video substack by Casey on the low-level fundamentals of computers and performance-aware programming.
 If you want to know why your code is slow, and how you can make it faster, this series is for you.

 That's all I have to say for now!
 Happy coding.